“A ship in harbour is safe, but that is not what ships are built for.” — John A. Shedd

 I’d like to suggest that the first thing you do in meditation is weigh anchor.
 You’ve probably spent enough time focusing during your working day.
 It’s time to go sailing!
 You can trust the wind.
 You have a compass.
 You can navigate your way easily through a few waves.
 You can notice the changing weather conditions and currents.
 And you can adjust your course using the rudder and sails.
 Doesn’t this sound more interesting than sitting in the harbour?
 You can get out and see the world.
 There are places to visit and discoveries to be made.
 Deserted islands.
 Hidden treasures.
 Reefs teeming with fish.
 Dolphins cavorting.
 If there’s foul weather brewing you may seek shelter in a bay.
 And should you run afoul of pirates, well, even then you might prefer to run on the breeze rather than drop anchor.

 Of course, this doesn’t mean that you can’t use your anchor, when circumstances call for it, or even out of simple curiosity.
-An anchor does have it’s uses.
+An anchor does have its uses.

 If you’re sailing in treacherous waters, or too close to the rocks, in unvafourable winds, then it might be wise to drop anchor.